mattzhao-R/RA-Fouirnaies/README.md

 #### Biography Output

 The final output is a csv with columns corresponding to Candidate Number, Personal, Education, Political Experience, Caucuses/Former Committees, Professional Experience, Religious, Civic, and other Memberships, and Additional Information.
 All the sections besides Candidate Number correspond to dropdown sections in the candidate biography website.
+Currently, the largest output file contains 10k candidates which took <3 hours.